wmckeever/string-theory/README.md

 ### Guidelines

 * Other than `.toUpperCase` and `.toLowerCase`, don't use any string methods.
-Sure, `.slice` would be nice here, or `.repeat`.
-But you'll learn just a ton more if you use actual loops!
+Sure, `.slice` would be nice here, but you'll learn just a ton more if you use actual loops!

 ### Task